notebook

 Program Notes

 Arvo Pärt’s Mozart-Adagio was written in 1992 as a commission by the Helsinski Festival, and premiered by the Kalichstein-Laredo-Robinson Trio.
-Written in memory of Russian violinist Oleg Kagan, who had a special affinity to Mozart, Pärt memorialized his friend with a transcription of one of Mozart’s most poignant sonata movements, the Adagio from his Sonata in F major, K. 280/189e.
+Written in memory of Russian violinist Oleg Kagan, who died of cancer in 1990 at the age of 43, Pärt memorialized his friend with a transcription of one of Mozart’s most poignant keyboard sonata movements, the Adagio from his Sonata in F major, K. 280/189e.

 Pärt evolves his tintinnabuli style to pay respect to the Adagio, and elevates this pairing of 18th and 20th century music to something more transcendent and spiritual.
 Cited in its entirety, Mozart’s Adagio leads the procession, but is passed among the players.
-The others then provide ongoing commentary, oftening highlighting the dissonant minor second interval which is used motivically in the original.
+The others then provide ongoing commentary, highlighting the dissonant minor-second interval used motivically in the original.
 That interval lends a sense of poignancy and deep sadness to a piece that is already in the mournful, funereal key of f minor.

 There are two known revisions to the original score, the latest of which was done in 2005.
 Noticeably Pärt removes a lot of dynamic markings, creating more room for open interpretation.